pseudoble/nix-configuration/tardis/AI_INIT.md

 5. **Repeat**: Move to next todo item

 This workflow ensures changes are tracked, documented, and safely applied incrementally.

+### Testing Routine
+- Always run `nix flake check` after editing any module; treat failures as blockers.
+- For NixOS adjustments, prefer `nixos-rebuild dry-activate --flake ~/.pseudoble/tardis#nixos` to preview activation, or `nixos-rebuild dry-run` when the host is remote.
+- For home-manager tweaks, use `home-manager build --flake ~/.pseudoble/tardis#cjosephs@nixos` to inspect the generated profile under `./result` before switching.
+- For service-heavy changes (graphics, VR, network), note manual verification steps or log paths in `notes.txt` so others can replay the checks.

+### Commit and PR Expectations
+- Commit subjects should be concise, imperative, and scoped (e.g., `i3: enable focus-follows-mouse`); explain motivation in the body when context is not obvious.
+- Squash incidental WIP commits before opening a PR or sharing patches.
+- Pull request descriptions (or shared diffs) should list commands run (`nix flake check`, rebuild dry runs, manual tests) and link related issues or todo entries.
+Include screenshots/log snippets when touching UI or service behaviour to speed up reviews.

 ### Adding Packages
 **System-wide**: Add to `nixos/configuration.nix` environment.systemPackages